oldenburgc/BobRossQuotes-Go/README.md

-# BobRossGo
+# BobRossQuotes-Go
 Learning Go through the wisdom of Bob Ross

-Complete plagarization of a Python project: https://github.com/kz6fittycent/BobRossQuotes
+Complete plagarization of kz6fittycent's Python project: https://github.com/kz6fittycent/BobRossQuotes

+## Docker:
-Docker Build
+To Run in Docker

-docker build -t bobross-go:latest -f Dockerfile . docker run -d -p 8080:8080 bobross-go:latest
+Build the image: `docker build -t bobross-go:latest -f Dockerfile .` Run the container: `docker run -d -p 8080:8080 bobross-go:latest` Then point your browser at localhost:8080

+## Just run the code:

+From your terminal:
+`go run .`